csbl-usp/reannotator-microarray-probes/README.md

 In order to continue the installation process, please review the license agreement.
-Please, press ENTER to continue
+Please press ENTER to continue.
 >>>

 Do you accept the license terms? [yes|no]